 For example, a passenger might be able to get money damages from the auto insurer of the person driving him or her, even though another driver caused the crash.

 Whether or not this scenario applies to your situation depends on the details of your crash.
-In any case, our attorneys know where to look so we can help you get all the coverage available to you.
+In any case, our nearby attorneys know where to look so we can help you get all the coverage available to you.

-The experienced car accident lawyers at Console and Associates have broken down a few basic scenarios below to help you understand what to expect.
+The experienced car accident lawyers near you at Console and Associates have broken down a few basic scenarios below to help you understand what to expect.
 But to truly offer you the guidance that best fits your unique situation, we need to know the details of your crash.

 The best thing you can do in this situation is to hire experienced legal representation.
 You need someone to be on your side throughout this ordeal, someone to explore every avenue to ensure you get the compensation you need to recover.